josephsalmon/HAX712X/Courses/Classes_n_Exceptions/tp.md

 print(e)
 ```

+**Conclusion**: `e` is only "visible" inside the function definition.
+See https://realpython.com/python-scope-legb-rule/ for more information on this topics.

-## Manipulate file name on disk across platforms.
+## Manipulate file names on disk across platforms.

 The following would avoid naming conflict due to each OS (Linux / Windows /Mac) syntax.
+This is important for your project if you work with colleagues having a different OS than yours!!!

 ```python